 I have yet to do this with my second set of littles but when my older two were preschool age I started a preschool book club with some friends.
 We would choose one picture book and read it to our children and then gather to “celebrate” the book with activities, snacks, and games.
 Talk about helping children fall in love with literature!
 Here is an example when we did the book “Go Dog Go” by P.D.
 Eastman.
 This idea grew into early chapter books over time.

-Check out this post: How to Start a Children’s Book Club.
+Related: How to Start a Children’s Book Club

 Narration is at the core of a Charlotte Mason education.
 I decided early on that I would start practicing this skill with my little ones in a gentle way before formal lessons to prepare them.
 To encourage this, I read good literature and then offer “props” for them to play the story.